Miskito people: The company period

 The Bilwi pier was originally constructed by the Bragman's Bluff Company to facilitate shipment of lumber and bananas.

 The establishment of European control, and later American hegemony on the Miskito Coast opened up the region for foreign business interests and the introduction of wage labor.
 The period between the turn of the 20th century and the 1960s became known as the company period, and was defined by large foreign enterprises, company run communities, and wage labor in the extraction of natural resources.
 During this time, lumbering of mahogany and other valuable trees, cash cropping of sugar and other products, which had existed in reduced form since the 17th century, expanded into large commercial enterprises.
 In terms of lumber, companies hired Miskito men to find, cut, and deliver desirable trees or tree products to the coast where they were then exported to Europe or the United States.
 By the end of the 1800s, lumber and rubber were major employers of male Miskito labor and foreign investment was high.
-The effects of this influx of money could be seen in the Miskito community of Bilwi.
+The effects of this influx of money could be seen in the Miskito community of Puerto Cabezas.

-Prior to 1921, the community of Bilwi (Puerto Cabezas), Nicaragua was little more than a small fishing village, but starting in this year a consortium of business from the United States, including the Bragman's Bluff Lumber and Fruit Company, and Standard Fruit began developing the community into their base of operation and main export port.
+Prior to 1921, the community of Puerto Cabezas (Bilwi), Nicaragua, was little more than a small fishing village, but starting in this year a consortium of business from the United States, including the Bragman’s Bluff Lumber and Fruit Company, and Standard Fruit began developing the community into their base of operation and main export port.
 The companies together outfitted the community with a lumber mill, pier and port facilities, and a regional railroad system for the extraction of lumber and bananas.
 By 1926 Bragman’s Bluff Lumber was the largest employer in Nicaragua, with over 2000 workers.
 Pine lumbering persisted with periodic booms and busts through the 1960s.
-Bragman’s Lumber recorded its largest shipment of lumber at Bilwi in 1960 with just over 28.4 million linear board feet.
+Bragman’s Lumber recorded its largest shipment of lumber at Puerto Cabezas in 1960 with just over 28.4 million linear board feet.